ddbiasio/Data-Collection-Pipeline/README.md

 I also added some exception handling to handle elements not being found, or pages not being loaded.

 I have updated all docstrings to reflect the changes made.

+# Task 3
+Using pytest to create unit tests.
+During the task I have further refactored the code.
+I discovered that I could use a more detailed XPATH to go directly to an element so I now find elements using this instead of travewrsing the page stucture to find elements within divs etc.  Once I implemented this I found the scraper to run much faster sicne it requires less find_element operations to get all the data.

+I revisited how I could inform the scraper class of the details I needed to scrape, and so I now pass a dictionary to the class which has as it keys the items to be scraped which will be the keys in the dictionary conatining the page data.
+The values are locator details (By and value to pass to the find_element function.

+For the data I am collecting I either need a single element's text, or text from a list of elements, or text from list of paired elements.
+The page defintion dicitonary will therefore inform the class of the type of data being scraped through the format of the values:
+ - value is a Locator object: return text fropm this element
+ - value is a single element list object containing a Locator: find all elements for this locator and return their text as a a list
+ - value is a dctionary with three items: list_loc, key_locm value_loc (all Lcoator objects): find all elements for the list locator, and then within each element find the key / value from the text of the relevant element and return as a dictionary

+I therefore have 3 main methods:
+ - get_element
+ - get_element_list
+ - get_element_dict

+I have a method to find all the images relating to the recipe (which assumes all images will have the same locator details), and retruns the URLs for these in a list

+The Scraper has a method which will then accept a page defintion (dict) and use this to scrape the page and return the data in dictinary format

+I also added a methiod which will scrape all the pages from a search, write each page to a json file and download and save the images.

+I created a utilities module for the JSONDecoder class, and also for some of the basic filer operations such as creating folders, downloading and saving an image.

+I have installed mypy and implemented code changes to fix issues identified from that, and continue to do so on an ongoing basis.
+I have also ran deepsource against my code and applied fixes for some of the issues, and will keep doing this on an ongoing basis.